-Nearly ninety percent of all federal criminal cases involve guilty pleas, and many of these cases involve some form of plea agreement.
-Some commentators on early Commission guideline drafts have urged the Commission not to attempt any major reforms of the agreement process, on the grounds that any set of guidelines that threatens to radically change present practice also threatens to make the federal system unmanageable.
-Others, starting with the same facts, have argued that guidelines which fail to control and limit plea agreements would leave untouched a "loophole" large enough to undo the good that sentencing guidelines may bring.
-Still other commentators make both sets of arguments.
+Nearly ninety percent of all federal criminal cases involve guilty pleas and many of these cases involve some form of plea agreement.
+Some commentators on early Commission guideline drafts urged the Commission not to attempt any major reforms of the plea agreement process on the grounds that any set of guidelines that threatened to change pre-guidelines practice radically also threatened to make the federal system unmanageable.
+Others argued that guidelines that failed to control and limit plea agreements would leave untouched a "loophole" large enough to undo the good that sentencing guidelines would bring.

-The Commission has decided that these initial guidelines will not, in general, make significant changes in current plea agreement practices.
-The court will accept or reject any such agreements primarily in accordance with the rules set forth in Fed.R.Crim.P.
-11(e).
-The Commission will collect data on the courts' plea practices and will analyze this information to determine when and why the courts accept or reject plea agreements.
+The Commission decided not to make major changes in plea agreement practices in the initial guidelines, but rather to provide guidance by issuing general policy statements concerning the acceptance of plea agreements in Chapter Six, Part B (Plea Agreements).
+The rules set forth in Fed.
+R. Crim.
+P. 11(e) govern the acceptance or rejection of such agreements.
+The Commission will collect data on the courts' plea practices and will analyze this information to determine when and why the courts accept or reject plea agreements and whether plea agreement practices are undermining the intent of the Sentencing Reform Act.
 In light of this information and analysis, the Commission will seek to further regulate the plea agreement process as appropriate.
+Importantly, if the policy statements relating to plea agreements are followed, circumvention of the Sentencing Reform Act and the guidelines should not occur.

-The Commission nonetheless expects the initial set of guidelines to have a positive, rationalizing impact upon plea agreements for two reasons.
+The Commission expects the guidelines to have a positive, rationalizing impact upon plea agreements for two reasons.
 First, the guidelines create a clear, definite expectation in respect to the sentence that a court will impose if a trial takes place.
-Insofar as a prosecutor and defense attorney seek to agree about a likely sentence or range of sentences, they will no longer work in the dark.
+In the event a prosecutor and defense attorney explore the possibility of a negotiated plea, they will no longer work in the dark.
 This fact alone should help to reduce irrationality in respect to actual sentencing outcomes.
-Second, the guidelines create a norm to which judges will likely refer when they decide whether, under Rule 11(e), to accept or to reject a plea agreement or recommendation.
-Since they will have before them the norm, the relevant factors (as disclosed in the plea agreement), and the reason for the agreement, they will find it easier than at present to determine whether there is sufficient reason to accept a plea agreement that departs from the norm.
+Second, the guidelines create a norm to which courts will likely refer when they decide whether, under Rule 11(e), to accept or to reject a plea agreement or recommendation.